waits/unwrapped/README.md

 HTTP.get(String url[, Object data][, Function callback]) // sends a 'GET' XMLHttpRequest with data urlencoded and appended to the URL
-HTTP.post(String url[, Object data][, Function callback]) // sends a 'POST' XMLHttpRequest with data urlencoded in the body HTTP.patch(String url[, Object data][, Function callback]) // sends a 'PATCH' XMLHttpRequest with data urlencoded in the body HTTP.delete(String url[, Function callback]) // sends a 'DELETE' XMLHttpRequest HTMLFormElement.stringify() // returns url-encoded string of parameters and values
+HTTP.post(String url[, Object data][, Function callback]) // sends a 'POST' XMLHttpRequest with data urlencoded in the body HTTP.patch(String url[, Object data][, Function callback]) // sends a 'PATCH' XMLHttpRequest with data urlencoded in the body HTTP.put(String url[, Object data][, Function callback]) // sends a 'PUT' XMLHttpRequest with data urlencoded in the body HTTP.delete(String url[, Function callback]) // sends a 'DELETE' XMLHttpRequest HTMLFormElement.stringify() // returns url-encoded string of parameters and values
 ```